… to these pages about my funeral celebrancy. My name is Ian White and this site is designed to give you a flavour of the kind of funeral work I do.

 If you want to read more about my personal ethics and beliefs you can go here.

 What happens first?

 First of all we need to talk.
 If you simply want to enquire, I am happy to talk with you without any commitment on either side about working together.
-You probably have questions you want answered and an initial chat on the phone (or via the contact page on this site) is a good place to start.
+You probably have questions you want answered and an initial chat on the phone is a good place to start.